0xIslvm/0xIslvm.github.io/_posts/2024-5-13-Cyber Talents Cryptography Challenges 2024.md

 ---------------------------------------------------------------------------------------
 ## Guess The Password
 <img src="../assets/img/cyber talents cryptography/Guess The Pass.png" alt="Guess The Password Challenge Image">
 step1 we need to analyze this hash.
 We can use <a href="https://www.tunnelsup.com/hash-analyzer/" target="_blank">Hash Analyzer</a> where we found it is an SHA1 hash.
-We can decrypt it by using <a href="https://md5decrypt.net/en/Sha1/" target="_blank">sha-1 Decryptor</a>.
+We can decrypt it by using. <a href="https://md5decrypt.net/en/Sha1/" target="_blank">sha-1 Decryptor</a>

 # Solution:
 > jrahyn+